-As part of its review of IFE systems, the FAA has determined that an unsafe condition exists on Boeing Model 747-100 and -200 series airplanes modified by STC SA8622SW.
-The IFE system (an in-seat video system) on these airplanes is connected to an electrical bus that cannot be deenergized without also cutting power to airplane systems necessary for safe flight and landing.
-Also, there is no means available to the flight or cabin crew to remove power from the IFE system without pulling circuit breakers for the system, and the airplane flight manual and cabin crew manual do not provide instructions on how to remove power from the IFE system when responding to an emergency.
-This condition, if not corrected, could result in failure to remove power from the IFE system during a non-normal or emergency situation, and consequent inability to control smoke or fumes in the airplane flight deck or cabin.
+As part of its review of IFE systems, the FAA has determined that an unsafe condition exists on Boeing Model 767- 300 series airplanes modified by STC ST00157SE.
+The IFE system on these airplanes is connected to an electrical bus that cannot be deactivated without also removing power from airplane systems necessary for safe flight and landing.
+Additionally, the airplane manufacturer's published flight crew and cabin crew emergency procedures do not provide for the removal of power from the IFE system.
+This condition, if not corrected, could result in inability to remove power from the IFE system during a non-normal or emergency situation, and consequent inability to control smoke or fumes in the airplane flight deck or cabin.